-Abstract: Rose & Spiegel (2011) find that Olympic Games host countries experience significant positive, lasting effects on exports.
-They interpret their results as an indication that countries use the hosting of such events to signal openness and competitiveness.
-We challenge these empirical findings on the grounds that a comparison of structurally different and non-matching groups of countries might suffer from a selection bias.
-We demonstrate that with an appropriate matching and treatment methodology, the significant Olympic effect disappears.
+Abstract: Rose & Spiegel (2011) find that Olympic Games host countries experience significant positive and lasting effects on exports.
+They interpret their results as an indication that countries use the hosting of such an event as a signal of their (new) openness and competitiveness.
+We challenge these empirical findings on the grounds that the comparison of structurally different and non-matching groups might suffer from a selection bias.
+We demonstrate that with an appropriately applied matching and treatment methodology, the significant Olympic export effect disappears.

-Keywords: Export, Olympic Games, International Trade, Treatment, Matching
+Keywords: export, Olympic Games, international trade, treatment

-JEL classification: F1, L83 Version: January 2012
+JEL classification: L83

+Version: September 2011

-Rose & Spiegel1 (RS; 2011) find that Olympic Games host countries experience significant positive, lasting effects on exports.
-Their results do not only hold for the actual hosts but also for countries that unsuccessfully bid for the Olympic Games.
-RS interpret their results as an indication that countries use such events to signal openness and economic competitiveness (i.e., a "signal effect").
+Rose & Spiegel (2011) (RS) find that Olympic Games host countries experience significant positive and lasting effects on exports.
+They interpret their results as an indication that countries use the hosting of such an event as a signal of their (new) openness and competitiveness.

-We challenge the empirical findings of RS because they compare Olympic nations such as the US, Japan, Germany, Canada, Italy, Spain, and Australia, which have been among the leading export nations for centuries, to all other nations.
-Their comparison of structurally different, non-matching groups might suffer from a selection bias.
-We demonstrate that with an appropriately applied matching and treatment methodology, the RS Olympic export effect disappears.
+We challenge the empirical findings of RS because they compare Olympic nations such as the US, Japan, Germany, Canada, Italy, Spain, and Australia, which are countries that have been among the leading export nations for centuries, to all other nations.
+This comparison of structurally different and non-matching groups might suffer from a selection bias.
+We demonstrate that with an appropriately applied matching and treatment methodology, the significant Olympic export effect disappears.

 To illustrate the structural differences between the subsamples, Figure 1 displays indices (1950 = 100) of the logarithms of real exports.
-The solid line depicts the average exports of the summer Olympics host countries, which clearly outperforms the dashed line depicting the average exports of non-hosts.2 The dotted line shows the average exports of the OECD member states of 2006, excluding Olympic hosts.
-Note that the export development of the founding members of the OECD (1961) does not significantly differ.3 matching control group 1970
+The solid line depicts the average exports of the summer Olympics host countries, which clearly outperforms the dashed line depicting the average exports of the non-hosts.
+The dotted line shows the average exports of the OECD member states of 2006 excluding the Olympic hosts.
+The export development of the founding members of the OECD (1961) does not significantly differ.

-1 We thank Andrew K. Rose for providing the data as well as the STATA do-file for the base case regressions.
+We thank Andrew K. Rose for providing the data as well as the STATA do-file for the base case regressions.